pinf-io/herd/README.md

 | Herd a bunch of nodes (ssh accessible servers) into a herd.

 Uses [IPFS](https://github.com/ipfs/js-ipfs) to connect a bunch of nodes into a cohesive whole.
 Intended for low volume, small data, fault tolerant chatter between nodes in the herd.
-Ideal for providing the networked computing node foundation for a distributed software toolchain.
+Ideal for providing the node-based networked computing foundation for a distributed software toolchain.

 Features: